laszloplanetart/nginx-php-fpm/README.md

 This is a Dockerfile/image to build a container for nginx and php-fpm, with a focus on being used behind a proxy and to be able to log to stdout without the php-fpm prefix.

-It includes logging nginx logs for ingestion into analytics services.
+It includes preparing nginx logs for ingestion into analytics services by formatting the logs as json.

 No access logging when reaching `/ping`, to prevent redundant logging of successful health checks.